Janet Barrowman: Legacy

-She donated her collection of memorabilia to Glasgow Museums in 1955.

 In March 1976 the historian, Brian Harrison, interviewed Barrowman's brother, Barclay Barrowman, about his sister as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 He describes the life of the Barrowman family, as well as Janet's character, appearance, politics, interests and hobbies.
 Harrison conducted a second interview about Barrowman with her cousin, Marion Thomas, in July 1977, which covers Janet's relationship with her elder sister, Mary.